andrewcomputsci2019/cse15l-lab-reports/lab1.md

 * Working directory before was `/home`
-* Initialy the command did nothing but return the carret to the next line, but after that cat started to consume lines typed in and reapted them back out, until I fored closed cat using `ctrl-c`
+* Initialy the command did nothing but return the carret to the next line and removed the terminal prompt, but after that cat started to consume lines typed in and reapted them back out, until I fored closed cat using `ctrl-c`
-* The above output was not an error
+* The above output was not an error, but maybe consider undiserable beahvior

 ### cat with path to directory

 * Working directory before was `/home`
-* the command outputed that passed in path was directory wich is correct as the passed path of lecture1 is a directory in the file system
+* the command outputed that the passed in path was a directory wich is correct as the passed path of lecture1 is a directory in the file system
 * The above output is an error informing the user that the passed path is not a file, which cat needs inorder to print stored cotent within a file